Our councillors

 Sue Fullwood, Clerk/Responsible Financial Officer

-Member of the Finance Working Group and regularly attends Environment and Trent Valley Collaboration Group meetings.
+Sue is a member of the Finance Working Group and regularly attends Environment and Stafford East Rural Parishes Group meetings.

 How to become a councillor